<img src="https://api.socedo.com/trk/3sBnW" alt="" width="1" height="1" style="display:none">

 6. Optimize Your Content With On-Page SEO

-You have now established the fact that content is not only king (or queen), but everything in SEO.
-However, that’s not saying that on-page SEO optimizations are unnecessary, but the best way to approach them is to think that on-page SEO is crucial to support the content’s performance.
+You have now established that content is not only king (or queen) but everything in SEO.
+However, that’s not to say that on-page SEO optimizations are unnecessary.
+Still, the best way to approach them is to think that on-page SEO is crucial to support the content’s performance.

 How should you optimize content for SEO?
 Contrary to popular belief, the best approach is not to optimize your content for the search engine’s algorithm but to optimize your content for the human audience.
 The longer you can keep the website visitor in your site, the better.
 Although on-page content optimization can be a pretty broad subject with a lot of different aspects to optimize, here are some key areas to consider: